 For people who suffer from Seasonal Affective Disorder ("SAD"), also known as winter depression, great strides have been made in the field of light therapy.
 Clinical studies have shown that a wavelength of 460nm is equally effective in treating depression spurred by SAD as some commonly prescribed pharmaceuticals.

-SAD, Seasonal Affective Disorder, Depression Seasonal Affective Disorder (SAD) is a mood disorder in which people who have normal mental health throughout most of the year experience depressive symptoms typically in the winter, spring or autumn year after year.
+Seasonal Affective Disorder, also known as S.A.D., is a mood disorder in which people who have normal mental health throughout most of the year experience depressive symptoms typically in the winter, spring, or autumn year after year.
 In the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), SAD is not a unique mood disorder, but is “a specifier of major depression”.
-Although experts were initially skeptical, this condition is now recognized as a common disorder, with its prevalence in the U.S. ranging from 1.4% in Florida to 9.7% in New Hampshire.
-The U.S. National Library of Medicine notes that “some people experience a serious mood change when the seasons change.
-They may sleep too much, have little energy, and may also feel depressed.
-Though symptoms can be severe, they usually clear up.”
-The condition in the summer can include heightened anxiety.

 Symptoms of SAD may consist of difficulty waking up in the morning, morning sickness, tendency to oversleep and over eat, especially a craving for carbohydrates, which leads to weight gain.
 Other symptoms include a lack of energy, difficulty concentrating on or completing tasks, and withdrawal from friends, family, and social activities.
 This leads to depression, pessimistic feelings of hopelessness, and lack of pleasure which characterize a person suffering from this disorder.